-Digitilisation of Health Management Information and Content Health Insurance Application, Content Application and Content Creation & Management Creation & Management Identity Management Technical support of Technical Support of other discipline Other Discipline e-Health Telehealth Telemedicine, Telehealth Remote Monitoring Provider Training Tele Education Non-clinical Training Patient Portal Telemedicine Prescription Delivery Health Education Remote Patient Monitoring Interactive Store and Forward Provider-provider Patient Care communication level privilege a particular data subscriber is authorised with. electronic health (eHealth) comprises the fields of telemedicine, eHealth in prevention, health promotion and care, eHealth and economics, digitalisation of information and content, and eHealth for research and health reporting [205].
+(iii). eHealth Expert System (Subscriber Node): - This peer represents caregivers and affiliates that subscribe to the smart home data publisher and IPFS to monitor private data.
+Examples of actors in this domain include clinicians, therapists, pharmacies, health insurance agencies, relatives, and any other party granted permission to access the data publisher directly or query IPFS storage for data.
+This subscriber node(s) is also a node on the permission BCN and is preauthenticated.
+The subscriber's smart contract defines the access level privilege a particular data subscriber is authorised with.
+Electronic health (eHealth) comprises the fields of telemedicine, eHealth in prevention, health promotion and care, eHealth and economics, digitalisation of information and content, and eHealth for research and health reporting [217].
 Thus, the main fields of IT, telehealth, and health management are depicted in Fig. 26.
-The IT leverages blockchain for a secure business process management of data in the two other fields, making it a crucial component of the value chain of care rendered through the health sector [80,81].
+The IT leverages blockchain for a secure business process management of data in the two other fields, making it a crucial component of the value chain of care rendered through the health sector [82, 83].

 Fig. 26.
-Illustration of the fields of e-Health expert system, adapted from Ref.
-[205].
+Illustration of the fields of e-Health expert system, adapted [217]

-4) Clients.
-These are device or service applications connected to the subscriber nodes or directly to the permission BCN.
+(iv).
+Clients: - these are device or service applications connected to the subscriber nodes or directly to the permission BCN.
 Clients are subscribers as well participating in data requests and access transactions from both the sensors via the gateway, the off-chain, and on-chain storages.

-3.3.1.2.
-Proposed cryptography scheme.
+3.3.1.2 Proposed Cryptography Scheme

 Blockchain implementations leverage hybrid cryptography.
-The use of efficient transport encryption on sensitive data (i.e., SoPAD and ED) emanating from wearables to the home gateway is crucial for ensuring the integrity of the in-house data collection process.
+The use of efficient transport encryption on sensitive data (i.e., SoPAD and ED) emanating from wearables to the home gateway is crucial in ensuring the integrity of the integrity of the in-house data collection process.
 Moreover, lightweight hybrid encryption schemes are needed to guarantee the desired confidentiality, integrity, and availability of data in transit.
-ECC is well suited for this scenario as it provides a wide range of flexible and efficient encryption schemes for resource-constrained IoT environments.
-The elliptic curve integrated encryption scheme (ECES) integrates ECC asymmetric and symmetric cryptography to ensure scalable transport encryption with minimal overhead.
-ECDSA of a reasonable key length can be used to generate key pairs and provide digital signatures for authentication and verification.
-ECDH can enable secret key establishment through key agreement and derivation (e.g., HMAC-KDF, a hash-based message Authentication Code -kev derivation function), and implement EAX(Encryption-Authenticate-Translate) or GCM (Galois Counter Mode) mode of AES, since these two modes are most preferred for the inherent authenticated encryption, confidentiality and integrity they provide.
-The combined use of ECC and AES allows for the security benefits of both public-key and symmetric encryption.
-ECC provides a secure key agreement, ensuring that even if an attacker observes the exchanged public keys, they cannot deduce the shared secret.
+Elliptic Curve Cryptography is well suited for this scenario as it provides a wide range of flexible and efficient encryption schemes for resource-constrained IoT environments.
+The elliptic curve integrated encryption scheme (ECES) integrates ECC asymmetric and symmetric cryptography to ensure scalable transport encryption with minimal overheads.
+ECDSA of a reasonable key length can be used to generate key pairs and provide digital signatures for authentication and verification, ECDH to enable the secret key establishment through key agreement and derivation (e.g., HMAC-KDF, a hash-based message Authentication Code -key derivation function), and implement EAX(Encryption-Authenticate-Translate) or GCM (Galois Counter Mode) mode of AES, since these two modes are most preferred for the inherent authenticated encryption.
+ECC provides the secure key agreement, ensuring that even if an attacker observes the exchanged public keys, they cannot deduce the shared secret.
 Once the shared key is established, AES provides a fast, scalable, and efficient encryption of data.
-Fig. 27 illustrates the lightweight user authentication scheme [154] process logic for sending encrypted activity level data (gyroscope and accelerometer data) from a smartwatch to the home gateway (data publisher), in the presence of adversarial behavior, i.e., the home is semi-trusted.
+Fig. 27 illustrates the lightweight user authentication scheme [160]process logic for sending encrypted activity level data (gyroscope and accelerometer data) from a smartwatch to the home gateway (data publisher), in the presence of adversarial behavior i.e., the home is semi-trusted.